 Why are Business Leads Important?

-Lead generation is a major component of any sales organization.
+Lead generation is a major component of any sales-led organization.
 Without business leads filling your sales funnel, sales reps are at a loss as to who to contact and try to sell to.

 Ideally, lead generation occurs organically.
 When a complete stranger reaches out on their own volition and shows interest in your product, the relationship grows naturally and gives you a better chance to build authentic connections.